wout/dendro/README.md

 ## FAQs

 ### Why Crystal?
-Initlially, this generator was written in JavaScript.
+Initially, this generator was written in JavaScript.
 Generating a Dendro could take up to three minutes.
-Crystal is extremely fast and allowed us to bring that number down to less than 15 seconds.
+Crystal is extremely fast and allowed us to decrease that number to less than 15 seconds.

 But there's more to Crystal than just speed.
 More info about its benefits can be found on [their home page](https://crystal-lang.org/).

-### How do I uncommend code?
+### How do I uncomment code?
 Code comments are lines starting with a `#`.
-They are ignored by the compiler.
+The compiler ignores them.
 You can uncomment a line of code by removing the `#` in front of it.

 ## License
 This project is open-source under the GNU Affero General Public License Version